renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

   - Choose one particular source of stress: you gain +WIL to checks made to resist it, but your Luck stat is reduced by 1.
   - Example sources of stress include *being gravely injured in combat; failing one of your motivational goals spectacularly; witnessing, experiencing or performing torture* and *displays of extreme supernatural power.*

-- Unique Outlook: You have some personal philosophy or outlook that causes you to process some situation vary differently than other people do; on the plus side, this allows you to weather some situations that others would find stressful&mdash;but on the down side, your unusual outlook makes it harder for others to relate to you.
+- Unique Outlook: You have some personal philosophy or outlook that causes you to process some situation vary differently than other people do; on the plus side, this allows you to weather some situations that others would find stressful—but on the down side, your unusual outlook makes it harder for others to relate to you.
   - Choose one particular source of Stress: you gain +WIL to checks made to resist it, but you suffer a -10 penalty to Persuasion and Protocol tests.

+#### Smaller

+You are much smaller than average for your race; reduce your size category by one "step" (e.g. from Medium to Small).

+This affects your movement(s).
+Most of your movements are reduced: reduce your base rate(s) by 1m and your full rate(s) by 3m.
+Some movements—like flight—might benefit from you being smaller, however: with your GM's approval, you may increase these movements by 1m/3m.

+Though we do not have extensive rules for size, this may have other effects: see *Size* in *Senses, Movements and Special Abilities*.

+#### Larger

+You are much larger than average for your race; increase your size category by one "step" (e.g. from Small to Medium).

+This affects your movement(s).
+Most of your movements are increased: increase your base rate(s) by 1m and your full rate(s) by 3m.
+Some movements—like flight—might be hindered by you being larger, however: at your GM's discretion, some of your movements will instead be reduced by 1m/3m.

+Though we do not have extensive rules for size, this may have other effects: see *Size* in *Senses, Movements and Special Abilities*.

 ## Classes